 We don’t have to share the same opinion to respect each other.
 I may truly dislike your opinions about some things, but I can still like and respect you.
 Those are choices we make.
 Hating and distrusting and categorizing each other as the enemy are also choices we make, they’re just easier to make a lot of the time because we can simply ride emotions and not do the work of thinking, or seeking to have empathy and compassion.
 Not trying to love one another as we want to be loved.

 Please don’t think I am trivializing important issues; I would hope I’m elevating the importance of how we regard one another.
 If I forget you’re human, or treat you as if you’re not, I’ve lost more than an argument.
 Likewise, being able to disagree honestly helps us deepen our friendships, and shows more mutual respect than silently demeaning while smiling to the other’s face.

 I know I’m more fond of words than most people, but I really believe that keeping “opinion” and “preference” in the forefront of our minds can help.
-I suspect the hardest thing to believe is that someone who holds an opinion diametrically opposed to mine could have intelligent, logical, rational, well-founded reasons for that opinion.
+I suspect the hardest thing to believe is that someone who holds an opinion diametrically opposed to ours could have intelligent, logical, rational, well-founded reasons for that opinion.